bradserbuddy/Buddy-Android-SDK/README.md

 To build the SDK you need to:

 1. Have installed the [Android SDK Tools](http://developer.android.com/sdk/index.html)
-2. Set the ANDROID_HOME environment variable to the Android SDK install dir
+2. Set the ANDROID_HOME environment variable to the Android SDK install directory
 3. Install Android SDK build tools version 19.1.0, and SDK Platform for API 10 (Android 2.3.3)

 #### Build and Install